UL-SnT-Serval/CIA-Investigation/lvl4/README.md

 ### Run the program on my local machine

-You will require a linux environment with gcc and clang installed.
+You will require a linux environment with gcc, clang and cmake installed.

 ```
 cd <project_directory>